kaiorosa1/100-days-of-code/log.md

 **Thoughts**: It was harder than I expected but it was the most rewarding was well.
 I loved working through the problems I still have a long journey and I feel I'm a better developer already I can't wait to be great at it and working on interesting projects.

 **Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/9b2cd69b8bbfd26698fe081c3cf55011324b801c

+### Day 61: March 28, 2019

+**Today's Progress**: I've worked on some BootStrap challenges.
+I'm very excited to learn about Front-End Libraries.

+**Thoughts**: I'm most looking forward to start learning React but for the moment is nice to revisit some BootStrap functionalities.

+**Link(s) to work**: Commit on Github: